flightpath-dev/flightpath-server/README.md

 3. Check pre-arm checks passed
 4. Review drone logs for specific error messages

+### "No telemetry data" or "Zero values"

+1. Ensure drone is fully powered on and booted
+2. Wait for GPS lock (satellite count ≥ 6)
+3. Verify MAVLink messages are being received (check server logs)
+4. Some telemetry requires GPS lock before reporting valid data

 ### Port already in use
 ```bash
 # Check what's using port 8080